COVID-19 pandemic in Guinea-Bissau: Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.
-COVID-19 is an infectious disease that can be transmitted through saliva droplets or discharge from an infected person by sneezeing, coughing or contracted from surfaces.
+COVID-19 is an infectious disease that can be transmitted through saliva droplets or discharge from an infected person by sneezing, coughing or contracted from surfaces.
 Most people infected by the COVID-19 virus will show mild to moderate illnesses related to their respiratory system and will not require special treatment for recovery.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.
 Model-based simulations for Guinea-Bissau suggest that the 95% confidence interval for the time-varying reproduction number R t has been lower than 1.0 since August 2021.